 Generally, the underage driver could be held liable for injuries caused by his or her negligence.
 Underage drivers, however, may not have liability insurance or adequate coverage to cover losses.

 If the underage driver was operating his or her parent's vehicle, the parents of the underage driver would be responsible for damages.
 In Canada, the insurance follows the vehicle, so if the parents let their child borrow the vehicle, any claims you make will be made against their insurance policy.

 In any case, Ontario drivers are required to carry uninsured motorist coverage.
 You could make a claim with your own insurance policy if you are hit by an underage and uninsured driver to help with covering your damages instead of pursuing compensation from the at-fault driver.

 Other options to consider include purchasing additional insurance or increasing coverage amounts above the minimum requirements to decrease the risks of not having enough to cover your losses.

 Speak With a Lawyer From Our Firm Today

 If you have been hurt by an underage driver, having an experienced lawyer on your side can be beneficial.
 Our lawyers are prepared to help guide you through the claims process to pursue maximum compensation for you.
-We have successfully recovered over $150,000,000 for our clients over the years.
+We have successfully recovered $300,000,000 for our clients over the years.